 One oft-overlooked factor in survival is fitness.
 How many preppers do you know who rest on laurels of athletic prowess back in their 20s?
 Whose idea of exercise is getting up to go to the refrigerator, lobbing a crumpled can to the garbage can?
-Who talk the talk, but never walk the walk, especially if it consists of walking that walk in inclement weather?
+Who talks the talk, but never walks the walk, especially if it consists of walking that walk in inclement weather?

 In many different survival situations, your personal fitness level can mean the difference between life and death.
 We’ve already talked about maintaining and achieving a healthy body weight – now let’s talk about being fit.

 A prepper’s forte is playing “what if” so let’s play that game right now and look at some examples where being able to move quickly for a long time, possibly in adverse conditions, would be vital.

 - Bug out.
 Perhaps martial law has been instituted, house-to-house searches are occurring, and vehicle checkpoints are everywhere, so you and your family have no choice but to set out on foot, through the backcountry.
 With a 40 pound bug out bag strapped to your back.
 Carrying a toddler.
 Over mountains.